shipeng0128/Computer-Graphics-and-Animation/README.md

     When writin the code with some complex formula, it is very confusing to me that I have to implement a calculation seperately.
 For example, when writing the shading, the program can only run with code like this.
 ![image](https://raw.githubusercontent.com/shipeng0128/Computer-Graphics-and-Animation/main/images/code.jpg)
+I used to write these three lines of code into one line.
+However, in this case, the program can not compile.